William Myron Keck: Personal life

-He had several children with his wife, Alice Bertha Cominski: Willametta Keck, Howard Keck, and William M. Keck Jr. In 1956, Keck purchased the historic Owlwood Los Angeles estate, installing a "24 carat gold bathroom sink feature shaped like an oil rig."
+Death and legacy

 Keck died in 1964.
 Most of his estate was left to his three children, and he also left five beneficiary trusts for USC, Stanford, Pomona College, Occidental College and the Church of Our Savior in San Gabriel.

-In 1985, the gifts were sent to the five beneficiary institutions, with The New York Times writing that "four California colleges and an Episcopal church have received $40 million more from William M. Keck's trusts, bringing to $130 million the value of his bequests to those institutions."
+In 1985, the gifts were sent to the five beneficiary institutions, with The New York Times reporting that "four California colleges and an Episcopal church have received $40 million more from William M. Keck's trusts, bringing to $130 million the value of his bequests to those institutions."
 USC said it was the largest gift in its history, and Stanford said their sum was "the largest unrestricted bequest we have ever received."
 It was also the largest sum gifted to both Occidental and Pomona.

 Although his estate was estimated to be worth upward of $160 million, he died owing $36.4 million to three banks in New York and Texas.
 He left his widow, Sylvia Jean Keck, with "$400,000 outright and trust income from 4,000 shares of stock valued at $6.34 million."
 His two daughters and two sons were left "nothing specifically.
 They are said to be independently wealthy."
 The family house was willed to the William M. Keck Foundation.
 Another 11,000 shares of Superior stock, valued at $17 million in 1964, were placed in trust to be divided among the University of Southern California, Pomona College, Occidental College, and the Episcopal Church of Our Saviour, San Gabriel, California.